stormpath/stormpath-documentation/source/errors.rst

 -------------
 The specified property value is required; it cannot be null, empty, or blank.

+For example, you attempted to create an Account without providing a value for the ``email`` property.

 2001
 -------------
 The specified property value must be unique.

+For example, you attempted to create an Account with the same ``email`` as another Account in the same Directory.

 2002
 -------------
 The specified property value is invalid.

 This is a generic property invalid error.
 For example, supplying a fraction of 15/0 – cannot divide by zero.
-Only use this code if a more accurate status code is not available.
+Stormpath only uses this code if a more accurate status code is not available.
 For example, an email without an ‘@’ should return error code 2006, not 2002.

 2003
 -------------
 The specified property value is unsupported.
-For example, enum ‘enabled’ or ‘disabled’ is expected, but the value passed was ‘foo’.
+For example, ``enabled`` or ``disabled`` is expected, but the value passed was ``foo``.

 2004
 -------------